Graduate School

 Master of Science in Business (MSB)

 The MSB is a specialty master's program that provides a focused exploration into a current or emerging business discipline.
-The course work provides a strong foundation of business acumen, the tools to be a recognized expert in the field, and the flexibility to customize for emerging opportunities.
-The MSB is a STEM-designated, non-thesis degree that can be completed in as few as nine months for full-time students, and culminates in an industry-focused capstone project.
+The coursework provides a strong foundation of business acumen, the tools to be a recognized expert in the field, and the flexibility to customize for emerging opportunities.
+The MSB is a STEM-designated, non-thesis degree that can be completed in as few as nine months for full-time students and culminates in an industry-focused capstone project.

-Master of Counseling (MCOUN)
+Master of Counseling (MCoun)

 Students admitted to the MCoun degree program prior to June 2017 must successfully pass a written project portfolio that demonstrates mastery of the MCoun learning outcomes.
-Students will specifically address graduate learning outcomes (G.L.O.’s) by describing how they have and/or how they would utilize research/evidence-based counseling practice in their clinical work.
+Students will specifically address graduate learning outcomes (GLOs) by describing how they have and/or how they would utilize research/evidence-based counseling practice in their clinical work.
 Students will be required to describe an ethical dilemma they have faced in their clinical practice to date and include an ethical decision model when describing their ethical decision-making processes.
 The written project portfolio will assess the 8 CACREP areas, in which the MCoun learning outcome objectives are based.
 A student shall receive a Pass when the grading committee unanimously grades the portfolio as a Pass.

 Students admitted to the MCoun degree program beginning June 2017 must successfully pass a nationally administered exam determined by program faculty.
-The written exam will evaluate all three graduate learning outcomes (G.LO.'s).
+The exam will evaluate all three graduate learning outcomes (GLOs).
 Successful completion of the national exam will evidence the candidate's mastery of MCoun subject material covered in the program and assess the candidate's ability to apply research and ethical proficiencies on the exam.
 The exam will assess the 8 CACREP areas, in which the MCoun learning outcome objectives are based.

 Please contact the College of Education for additional information regarding additional MCoun examination requirements, graduate learning outcomes, and the CACREP national examination.

-Master of Education (EDM)
+Master of Education (EdM)

 The EdM is a professional degree requiring a minimum of 45 credits in graduate courses (including a maximum of blanket-numbered courses); additional credits may be required in some areas of concentration.